TNEL-UCSD/autolfads-deploy/README.md

 | Infrastructure                                    | Local           | Unmanaged | Managed/Cloud |
 | Cost                                              | $               | $ - $$    | $ - $$$       |

-> Details describing the AutoLFADS solutions and evaluation against the Neural Latents Benchmark datasets can be found [here](paper/paper.pdf).
+> Details describing the AutoLFADS solutions and evaluation against the Neural Latents Benchmark datasets can be found in our [paper](paper/paper.pdf).

 ## Installation & Usage